Benjamin-Lee/riboviria.org/content/user-guide.md

 ## Download the data set

-The data are available from the NERSC's FTP server, as well as Zenodo's permanent archive (DOI:xxx).
+The data are available from the NERSC's FTP server, as well as Zenodo's permanent archive ([DOI:10.5281/zenodo.6091356](https://doi.org/10.5281/zenodo.6091356)).
-Both methods contain the entiretl
+Both methods contain the entire data set.

 The FTP server offers the data pre-segmented at each taxonomic level.
 If you want to use a command line, we offer a [cURL generator](/#download) that will generate a command for you to execute.